Last of Navajo 'code talkers' dies in New Mexico

 Nez and his young fellow recruits were called communications specialists by the Marines and were taught Morse code, semaphore and "blinker," a system using lights to send messages between ships.

-The code talkers served in all six Marine divisions and 13 were killed in World War Two.
+The code talkers, whose actions were recognized with the Congressional Gold Medal in 2001, served in all six Marine divisions and 13 were killed in World War Two.

 Nez also volunteered to serve two more years during the Korean War.
 He retired in 1974 after a 25-year career as a painter at the Veterans Administration hospital in Albuquerque.